Jesús Gonzalo

 Bio

 Ph.D. in Economics, U. California, San Diego, 1991 (with Profs.
 Clive Granger and Rob Engle).
 A.Professor at Boston University from 1991-1996.
 Associate Professor at UC3M from 1996-2003 and Full Professor since 2003.
-More than 7700 citations in Google Scholar and in the top 3 and 5% of the world in many publication REPEC impact factors.
+More than 8000 citations in Google Scholar and in the top 3 and 5% of the world in many publication REPEC impact factors.
 Two papers in the top 1% Most Cited Papers in Economics.
 Fellow of the Journal of Econometrics and of the International Association of Applied Econometrics.
+Recipient of the Julián Marias Research Prize 2025, awarded by Comunidad de Madrid in recognition of his distinguished scientific career in the Social Sciences.

 Main Publications